AlexanderSlabkin/sentinel/README.md

 # sentinel
-Trees and graas trees and grass classification on ESA space images
+Trees and grass classification on ESA space images